lm3nitro/Projects/SIEM/Splunk/Splunk Install.md

 I will go ahead and check the CPU and verify that everything is working properly.

 Here is the the CPU when I initially installed Splunk.
-Everything look good.
+Everything looks good.

 ![Pasted image 20240331163921](https://github.com/lm3nitro/Projects/assets/55665256/6336f681-7a6f-4847-b96d-f29559a28753)